RocketSoftware/multivalue-lab/HMAC/README.md

 * ipad is inner padding string 0x3636...

 Two different ways of doing XOR are implemented by the HMAC() function below.
-The first (by $DEFINE MYXOR) is to convert all pads/keys to literal binary strings then perform XOR "bit by bit".
-The second (by $UNDEFINE MYXOR) is to convert all pads/key into literal hex strings, then convert 8 hex chars into one integer and perform 32-bit integer XOR by calling BITXOR(), finally convert each partial result back into literal hex strings.
-The second approach appeasrs more convulved but much more efficient.
+The first (by $DEFINE USE_BITXOR) is to convert all pads/keys to literal binary strings then perform XOR "bit by bit".
+The second (by $UNDEFINE USE_BITXOR) is to convert all pads/key into literal hex strings, then convert 8 hex chars into one integer and perform 32-bit integer XOR by calling BITXOR(), finally convert each partial result back into literal hex strings.
+The second approach appeasrs more convoluted but much more efficient.

-There should be other ways to implement HMAC(). implementations shown here are just for examples.

 A more elegant implementation shown below (HMAC_DAN) was written by Dan McGrath.
 Benchmark shows that it is a little slower than HMAC() with BITXOR.

+There should be other ways to implement HMAC(). implementations shown here are just for examples.